Applying for a driving licence

-If your first driving licence was issued on or after 1 August 2014, you must display N-plates on your vehicle when you are driving for 2 years from the date your licence was issued.
+You must display N-plates on your vehicle when you are driving for 2 years from the date your first licence was issued.
 Motorcycle riders must wear an N-tabard.
 The novice period only applies once.
 So if you get a licence to drive a different category of vehicle, you don't have to display N-plates again.
 Further information is available on the Road Safety Authority website.

 If you accumulate 12 penalty points in a 3-year period, you will be disqualified from driving for 6 months.
-This is reduced to 7 penalty points if your first learner permit was issued on or after 1 August 2014.
+This is reduced to 7 penalty points if you have a learner permit.
 This lower threshold remains in place while you drive on a learner permit and for the first two years you drive under your first driving licence.
 Further information is available on the Road Safety Authority website.

 You are entitled to apply for a driving licence if you have passed the driving test for that category of vehicle within the previous 2 years.
 If the Certificate of Competency you were issued for passing the test is over 2 years old, you will have to pass the driving test again.

 |10 years||Group 1 - Motorcycles, Cars and Tractors|